pdimens/harpy/Workflows/snp.md

 | `--ploidy`       |    `-n`    | integer                         |    2    |       | Ploidy of samples                                   |
 | `--populations`  |    `-p`    | file path                       |         |       | Tab-delimited file of sample\<*tab*\>group          |
 | `--regions`      |    `-r`    | integer/file path/string        |  50000  |       | Regions to call variants on ([see below](#regions))             |

+### ploidy
+If you are calling haploid or diploid samples, using either `mpileup` or `freebayes` will be comparable.
+However, if you need to call SNPs in polyploids (ploidy >2), then you will need to use `freebayes`, since `mpileup` does not call variants for ploidy greater than 2.

 ### regions
 The `--regions` (`-r`) option lets you specify the genomic regions you want to call variants on.
 Keep in mind that